TheSpaghettiDetective/obico-server/website/docs/user-guides/moonraker-obico/webcam.md

 ```

-But you also have a webcam named "Main USB Camera" configured in your Mainsail/Fluidd as follows:
+And you also have a webcam named "Main USB Camera" configured in your Mainsail/Fluidd as follows:

 ```
 URL Stream